Woman Survived In Wrecked SUV For One Week After Plunging Off Cliff

 A missing woman from Oregon was found at the bottom of a Big Sur cliff on Friday, CNN reports.

-22 year-old Angela Hernandez disappeared in early July while on her way to visit her sister.
+Angela Hernandez, 22, disappeared in early July while on her way to visit her sister.
 Her trip from Portland to Lancaster, California, was cut short when she dropped off the map.
-She had stopped in a parking lot to sleep before continuing her trip at 8 a.m., and this was the last they heard of her.
+She had stopped in a parking lot to sleep before continuing her trip at 8 a.m., and this was the last anyone heard of her.

 Family and friends tried desperately to reach her, but her texts and posts to social media stopped.
 According to close friends and relatives, she was a fan of social media and her lack of communication was strange.
 Authorities were notified of her disappearance on July 6, and they spotted her vehicle on a camera in Monterey County.
 They began their investigation in this area, but aerial searches were prevented by the heavy fog.